butlin/presentations/MEDI2101 Wk 10_3 practical.md

 4. Take note of any changes in your pulse rate.

-5. Continue for roughly 10 to 15 seconds, then resume normal breathing.
+5. Continue the forceful attempt to exhale (without exhalation) for roughly 10 to 15 seconds, then resume normal breathing.

 --
 ### Valsalva maneuvre